-The hikes in the park are laid out with wooden paths and wooden stairs, which makes it very tiring, but also very unnatural We personally did not like walking in the reserve, although it is a beautiful park.
+The hikes in the park are laid out with wooden paths and wooden stairs.
+This makes the walk very tiring, and it also feels very unnatural.
+We personally didn’t like walking in the reserve, although it is a beautiful park.

 Drive further along the beautiful coastline for a wonderful walk in La reserve the Curiñanco.
-Entry Fee: 3000 CP.
-The walk takes you through a fairytale forest with centuries-old trees and on the way back one can spot otters next to the wild ocean.
-It’s an easy walk for young and old and highly recommended.
-Eat the best civeche in Chile after the walk at Café Del Parque.
+The entry fee is 3000 CP.
+The walk takes you through a fairytale forest with centuries-old trees, and on the way back you can spot otters next to the wild ocean.
+It’s an easy walk for young and old, and highly recommended.
+Eat the best ceviche in Chile after the walk at Café Del Parque.

 Nahuelbuta National Park

-We entered the park via the Calima street in Angol.
+We entered Nahuelbuta National Park via the Calima street in Angol.
 The base camp of the park is about an hour and fifteen minutes’ drive on unpaved roads.
 This can take easily quite some time, certainly without a SUV.